iominh/minhongrails.github.io/_posts/2013-05-23-setting-up-domain-email.md

 ---
 {% include JB/setup %}

-I changed my site's email from minhongrails@gmail.com to hello@minh.io.
+In this post I wanted to share how  I changed my site's email from minhongrails@gmail.com to hello@minh.io.
-This took more effort than it should've.
+First, why create a domain email?
+Well, it lets you create any number of handles such as "bah@minh.io" and provides spam control for whenever you sign up at stores or other spammy places by hiding your actual email.

 Initially I considered Google Apps as an email host but then discovered it cost $5 a month.
 Next I looked at self-hosted mailing servers for my Linode but I decided against it due to server resource, security, and reliability concerns.